jimbobbennett/StarWarsCopilot/3-llm-choice/README.md

 There are many different APIs for interacting with LLMs, depending on the platform.
 These are basically the same style of API - you connect to an LLM and send a chat history, but they are all subtly different, requiring different APIs and SDKs.

 This means that if you want to try different LLMs you have to constantly tweak your code to use the different SDKs.
 Microsoft has a workaround - `Microsoft.Extensions.AI`.
-This is a nuget package that has a abstraction for LLM interactions, and implementations for different SDKs allowing you to use the same interface.
+This is a NuGet package that has a abstraction for LLM interactions, and implementations for different SDKs allowing you to use the same interface.

 When you created the chat client you called `AsIChatClient` to convert to an `IChatClient`, the LLM chat client interface from `Microsoft.Extensions.AI`.
 Your chat history is a list of `ChatMessage`, the abstraction for chat messages.